Your Ad Here

 Initial research of this facility by this author failed to provide an exact start of operations date for the railroad portion of this facility, and the exact dates of construction and completion of the pier stations was elusive.

-It was ascertained from the following New York Times article that the Pennsylvania Railroad would establish their presence in the Wallabout Basin at the time of this articles publication on November 1, 1898.
+Eventually, it was ascertained from the following New York Times article that the Pennsylvania Railroad would establish their presence in the Wallabout Basin at the time of this articles publication on November 1, 1898.

 New York Times - November 1, 1898